Living In Shanghai as an Expat

 Xinhua Panyu Road

 Our house in Shanghai was in the Xinhua area at Panyu Road.
 Close to my home are a few bakeries, restaurants and some parcs.
-It is an absolutely stunning neighbourhood.
+It is an absolutely stunning neighborhood.

 Small backyard